-Intracranially, there is an established (likely previously haemorrhagic) infarct within the left external capsule.
+Intracranially, there is an established (likely previously hemorrhagic) infarct within the left external capsule.
 The well-rounded cyst-like lesion closely associated with the right anterior commissure, likely representing a prominent perivascular space or an established lacunar infarct.

 The heterogenous mass lesion within the deep lobe of left parotid likely represents a malignant lesion.

 Sections of parotid gland show a salivary duct carcinoma with evidence of intermixed pleomorphic adenoma (carcinoma ex pleomorphic adenoma).
 Invasive carcinoma is well-circumscribed with a pushing border.
-The tumour cells demonstrate a squamoid appearance with abundant cytoplasm and form large dilated ducts containing central comedonecrosis.
+The tumor cells demonstrate a squamoid appearance with abundant cytoplasm and form large dilated ducts containing central comedonecrosis.
 Areas of chondromyxoid stroma with loosely arranged spindled and epithlioid cells represent the residual pleomorphic adenoma component.